Why You Have Arch Pain [and How to Avoid It]

-The arch of your foot is not made from a single muscle, bone, ligament, or tendon.
+The arch of your foot is not just made up of one muscle, bone, ligament, or tendon.
 The arch that connects the heel and ball of your foot is actually composed of several small components.

 The rounded shape of your arch is usually supported by tendons that attach to bones in the ball and heel of your foot.
-Fallen arches occur when these tendons are not tight enough to support the normal shape of the arch.
+When these tendons are not tight enough to support the normal shape of the arch, it tends to flatten.

-- Stretching and other physical therapy exercises.
+- Stretching and conditioning exercises.

 - Steroids to reduce inflammation.